-Eric Wilcox, D.O., Family Medicine Specialist for Rochester Regional Health, Rochester, NY
+Eric Wilcox, D.O., Family Medicine Specialist, Rochester Regional Health

 In January 2018, Rochester Regional Health began to pilot video visits at our family medicine practice located on the Rochester Institute of Technology (RIT) campus.
 The new program was novel, promising, and limited.
 We enthusiastically participated, seeing 10-20 patients per month and laying the groundwork for how we can use telemedicine to improve access while maintaining our standards of care, service, and continuity.